abcryzz/CREMP-Coral-Reef-Analysis/README.md

   * Trained on 24‑month look‑back windows for four benthic groups.
   * Achieved RMSEs of 0.043–0.064 and MAPE of 35–66% across targets.

-* **Prophet Forecasts**:

-  * Monthly forecasts of percent cover for stony coral, macroalgae, octocoral, and porifera.
-  * Uncertainty bands within ±15% of mean cover.

 ## Recommendations